silasmariusz/atmospheric-weather-card/README.md

 ## Adding Buttons
 To achieve the exact look in the screenshots (where buttons and weather data "float" over the weather visuals), you can add a `custom:paper-buttons-row` card **before** this weather card.

-I have added a simplified card example to the repository which mimics the style in the screenshots.
+There's a simplified card example in the repository which mimics the style in the screenshots.
 You can use the `offset` feature to achieve the overlay effect.

-## Troubleshooting
-* **Card is blank?** Make sure you have refreshed your browser cache.
-* **Visuals look pixelated?** This is intentional for performance.
-I want to focus on stability first and increase the visuals gradually.